by Frank Richey

 Jesus, before ascending back to heaven, said to His disciples, "Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.
 Amen."
 (Matthew 28:19,20).

 Peter, in the first gospel sermon, said, "...Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit" (Acts 2:38).

 Later on, in the first epistle of Peter, Peter said that baptism saves us.
 "There is also an antitype which now saves us --- baptism (not the removal of the filth of the flesh, but the answer of a good conscience toward God), through the resurrection of Jesus Christ" (I Peter 3:21).

 When the apostle Paul recounted his conversion, he said that Ananias came to him and said, "And now why are you waiting?
 Arise and be baptized, and wash away your sins, calling on the name of the Lord" (Acts 22:16).

 Paul also said that it is through baptism that we put on Christ.
 "For as many of you as were baptized into Christ have put on Christ" (Galatians 3:27).

-Denominational preachers will try to dismiss these Scriptures as unimportant and baptism for remission of sins as unnecessary.
-But read for yourself what GOD SAYS!
+Denominational preachers will try to dismiss these Scriptures as unimportant and baptism for the remission of sins as unnecessary.
+But read for yourself what God says!